-Medical costs abroad can be very expensive and without adequate insurance cover you can end up facing financial ruin if you suffer from a health-related problem while aboard.
+Medical costs abroad can be very expensive and, without adequate insurance cover, you can end up with a huge financial bill if you suffer from a health-related problem while abroad.

 In order to make an accurate assessment of your risk, an insurance company will ask for your medical history in order to tailor the insurance to your specific case.